Percona-Lab/percona-docstreamer/details.md

  - Strict Boundaries: By enforcing exact boundaries, we ensure that every document falls into exactly one worker's queue, preventing type-sorting errors or skipped records.
  - New Data Handling: Documents inserted after the initial discovery (beyond the "Max Key") are not picked up by the Full Load workers.
 Instead, they are captured by the CDC Change Stream, which starts from $\mathbf{T_0}$ (the beginning of the migration).
 This guarantees that no data is missed ("zero data loss") while maintaining strict type safety during the copy phase.

+#### Automated Sharding Lifecycle

+If a collection is defined in the sharding configuration, docStreamer automates the entire setup before the data copy begins.
+This ensures the target environment is ready for high-velocity parallel writes.

+**1. Sharding Setup**
+The tool automatically enables sharding on the target database and creates the required shard key index.
+It then executes the `shardCollection` command with your defined key and uniqueness constraints.

+**2. Automated Pre-Splitting**
+To prevent "hot shards" during the Full Load, docStreamer applies a pre-split strategy (e.g., `hex`, `composite_uuid_oid`, or `manual`) to create multiple initial chunks across the shard key space before any data is inserted.

+**3. Round-Robin Distribution**
+After chunks are created, docStreamer performs a manual distribution cycle.
+It identifies every shard in the target cluster and moves chunks in a round-robin fashion until the collection is perfectly balanced across all available shards.

 ### 4. CDC (Continuous Sync)

 This phase starts immediately after the Full Load completes (or on startup if a valid checkpoint exists).